 NOTE: This analysis covers the period from January 1st to December 7th.
 So, although the year isn’t over, it gives me a pretty good idea of how I’ve spent my time this year.

-Don't want to read this post, listen to the podcast instead:
+Don't want to read this post?
+Listen to the podcast instead:

 How I track my time

-As you may know, I’m a big proponent of time blocking.
+As you may know, I’m a big fan of time blocking.
 By planning out when I’m going to work on specific tasks, this creates a nice time log and at the end of the week, I can go back and look at all the blocks on my calendar to see how I spent my time.